Jehovah's Witnesses practices: Discipline

 Formal discipline is administered by congregation elders.
 In the event that an accusation of serious sin is made concerning a baptized member, the elders will talk to the accused individual.
-If it is determined that a serious sin has been committed, a tribunal or "judicial committee", usually composed of three elders, is formed to determine guilt, administer help and possibly apply sanctions.
+If it is determined that a serious sin has been committed, a tribunal of usually three elders is formed to determine guilt, administer help and possibly apply sanctions.

-Disfellowshipping is the most severe form of discipline administered.
-Before taking this step, the judicial committee must determine that the individual has committed a "serious sin" and that there is no evidence of true repentance.
-To judge that repentance is genuine, members of the judicial committee ask questions and review the actions of the accused member.
-Baptized members who spread teachings contrary to the doctrines of Jehovah's Witnesses can be disfellowshipped for apostasy.
+Shunning is the most severe form of discipline administered; for many years, the procedure was referred to as disfellowshipping; however, the term was discontinued in 2024, and is instead referred to as removal from the congregation.
+Before taking this step, a committee of elders decides whether the individual has committed a "serious sin" and that there is no evidence of true repentance.
+To judge that repentance is genuine, members of the committee ask questions and review the actions of the accused member.
+Baptized members who spread teachings contrary to the doctrines of Jehovah's Witnesses can be expelled for apostasy.
 A 1981 letter to overseers—reproduced in a book by former Governing Body member Raymond Franz—directed that a member who "persists in believing other doctrine", even without promoting such beliefs, may be subject to disfellowshipping.

-Once the decision to disfellowship has been made, a person has seven days to appeal, after which, if the person has not appealed, the disfellowshipping will be announced to the congregation.
-Disfellowshipping does not take effect until the announcement is made to the congregation.
-After a person is disfellowshipped, the person is shunned by all baptized members.
-Exceptions include cases where a member is forced to have commercial dealings with a member who is disfellowshipped, or if the disfellowshipped member is living with family members who are baptized.
-In these cases, the Witness is not permitted to speak about religious matters, except in the case of parents conducting a Bible study with a disfellowshipped minor.
-The extent to which disfellowshipped or disassociated relatives living in the same household are included in family life is left to the discretion of the family.
-Family members living outside the home who are disfellowshipped have minimal contact.
+Once the decision of expulsion has been made, a person has seven days to appeal, after which, if the person has not appealed, an announcement is made to the congregation that the individual is "no longer one of Jehovah's Witnesses".
+Members of the congregation are then expected to shun the individual.
+Exceptions include necessary commercial dealings or a shunned person living with baptized family members.
+In these cases, the Witness is not permitted to speak about religious matters, except in the case of parents conducting a Bible study with a minor.
+The extent to which shunned relatives living in the same household are included in family life is left to the discretion of the family.
+Relatives of shunned individuals who are not in the same household have minimal contact.
+As of March 2024, members are permitted to invite shunned individuals to congregation meetings or offer brief greetings at meetings, unless the individual is deemed to be an apostate.